-Brine makeup water should be mechanically filtered to eliminate undesirable solids contamination.
-Brine densities are usually measured at 60°F and, if possible, the density should be calculated from specific gravity as measured with a hydrometer.
-Tables and charts for brine formulations are included in the Appendix.
+Filtration of Brine makeup water is important to eliminate undesirable solids contamination.
+We usually measure Brine densities at 60°F. Also, if possible, the density calculations shall be done with specific gravity as measured with a hydrometer.
+We included brine formulation tables and charts in this Appendix.

-Single-salt brines are made from freshwater with the addition of a single salt to achieve the desired density.
-Density is controlled by adding salt or freshwater.
-Table.1 shows some of the more commonly used salt systems.
+Generally, we make single-salt brines from freshwater with a single salt to achieve the desired density.
+In addition, we can control the density by adding salt or freshwater.
+Table 1 shows some of the more commonly used salt systems.

 Potassium chloride brines

-It can be used with densities to 9.7 Ib/gal.
-Potassium chloride brines are excellent workover fluids for water-sensitive formation The potassium ion is particularly effective at plugging the clay lattice to minimize hydration of formation clays, as shown in fig. 3&4.
+We can use them with densities of 9.7 Ib/gal.
+Potassium chloride brines are excellent workover fluids for water-sensitive formation.
+The potassium ion is particularly effective at plugging the clay lattice to minimize the hydration of formation clays, as shown in Fig. 3&4.

 A sodium chloride system (NaCI)